sm17977/teamproject/mvp/TeamEffortLog.md

 ### Sprint 1 (University Week 3)

+* No tasks set

+### Sprint 2 (University Week 4)

-* **[Task 1] (https://cseejira.essex.ac.uk/browse/CE291T21-4)** Familiarise with command-line cseegit.
+* [Task 1](https://cseejira.essex.ac.uk/browse/CE291T21-4) Familiarise with command-line cseegit.
 This was set in sprint 1 and completed by sprint 4.

-### Sprint 2 (University Week 4)
-* **[Task 1] (https://cseejira.essex.ac.uk/browse/CE291T21-4)**.
+* [Task 2](https://cseejira.essex.ac.uk/browse/CE291T21-4).
 Familiarise with command-line cseegit.
 This was set in sprint 1 and completed by sprint 4.
-* **[Task 2] (https://cseejira.essex.ac.uk/browse/CE291T21-12)**.
+* [Task 3](https://cseejira.essex.ac.uk/browse/CE291T21-12).
 Create 'HelloWord' in java.
 Started in sprint 2 and completed by sprint 4.
-* **[Task 3] (https://cseejira.essex.ac.uk/browse/CE291T21-19)**.
+* [Task 4](https://cseejira.essex.ac.uk/browse/CE291T21-19).
 Upload a photo to gitlab and jira profile.
 Was set in Sprint 2 and completed by sprint 4.
-* **[Task 4] (https://cseejira.essex.ac.uk/browse/CE291T21-23)**.
+* [Task 5](https://cseejira.essex.ac.uk/browse/CE291T21-23).
 Complete the Moodle GitLab exercise.
 Set in sprint 2 and completed in sprint 4.

+###Sprint 3 (University Week 5)

+* [Task 1](https://cseejira.essex.ac.uk/browse/CE291T21-4) Familiarise with command-line cseegit.
+This was set in sprint 1 and completed by sprint 4.
+* [Task 2](https://cseejira.essex.ac.uk/browse/CE291T21-4).
+Familiarise with command-line cseegit.
+This was set in sprint 1 and completed by sprint 4.
+* [Task 3](https://cseejira.essex.ac.uk/browse/CE291T21-12).
+Create 'HelloWord' in java.
+Started in sprint 2 and completed by sprint 4.
+* [Task 4](https://cseejira.essex.ac.uk/browse/CE291T21-19).
+Upload a photo to gitlab and jira profile.
+Was set in Sprint 2 and completed by sprint 4.
+* [Task 5](https://cseejira.essex.ac.uk/browse/CE291T21-23).
+Complete the Moodle GitLab exercise.
+Set in sprint 2 and completed in sprint 4.

+###Sprint 4 (University Week 6)

+* [Task 1](https://cseejira.essex.ac.uk/browse/CE291T21-52) Functional Requirements.
+This was set in sprint 3 and was completed in week 7
+* [Task 2](https://cseejira.essex.ac.uk/browse/CE291T21-47) User Stories.
+This was set in sprint 4 and completed in week 7.
+* [Task 3](https://cseejira.essex.ac.uk/browse/CE291T21-57) Non-Functional Requirements.
+This was set in sprint 4 and completed in week 7.
+* [Task 4](https://cseejira.essex.ac.uk/browse/CE291T21-42) Initial Thoughts on Design.
+This was set in sprint 4 and completed in week 7.

+###Sprint 5 (University Week 7)

+* [Task 1](https://cseejira.essex.ac.uk/browse/CE291T21-52) Functional Requirements.
+This was set in sprint 3 and was completed in week 7
+* [Task 2](https://cseejira.essex.ac.uk/browse/CE291T21-47) User Stories.
+This was set in sprint 4 and completed in week 7.
+* [Task 3](https://cseejira.essex.ac.uk/browse/CE291T21-57) Non-Functional Requirements.
+This was set in sprint 4 and completed in week 7.
+* [Task 4](https://cseejira.essex.ac.uk/browse/CE291T21-42) Initial Thoughts on Design.
+This was set in sprint 4 and completed in week 7.

+###Sprint 6 (University Week 8)

+* [Task 1](https://cseejira.essex.ac.uk/browse/CE291T21-52) Functional Requirements.
+This was set in sprint 3 and was completed in week 7
+* [Task 2](https://cseejira.essex.ac.uk/browse/CE291T21-47) User Stories.
+This was set in sprint 4 and completed in week 7.
+* [Task 3](https://cseejira.essex.ac.uk/browse/CE291T21-57) Non-Functional Requirements.
+This was set in sprint 4 and completed in week 7.
+* [Task 4](https://cseejira.essex.ac.uk/browse/CE291T21-42) Initial Thoughts on Design.
+This was set in sprint 4 and completed in week 7.

+###Sprint 7 (University Week 9)

+* [Task 1](https://cseejira.essex.ac.uk/browse/CE291T21-52) Functional Requirements.
+This was set in sprint 3 and was completed in week 7
+* [Task 2](https://cseejira.essex.ac.uk/browse/CE291T21-47) User Stories.
+This was set in sprint 4 and completed in week 7.
+* [Task 3](https://cseejira.essex.ac.uk/browse/CE291T21-57) Non-Functional Requirements.
+This was set in sprint 4 and completed in week 7.
+* [Task 4](https://cseejira.essex.ac.uk/browse/CE291T21-42) Initial Thoughts on Design.
+This was set in sprint 4 and completed in week 7.
+* [Task 5](https://cseejira.essex.ac.uk/browse/CE291T21-71) Complete Markdown Documentation.
+This was set in sprint 7 and completed within the week of sprint 7.